sylhare/sylhare.github.io/_posts/2023/2023-01-03-Graphql-optimization.md

 }
 ```

-In this case we're using the loader from the [context][11] of your Application to load the actor.
+In this case, we're using the loader from the [context][11] of your Application to load the actor.

 For more use case on how to use the [dataloader][1] checkout the repository, there are a lot of explanation, examples
 and a video made by the creator himself that explains the inner mechanism of it.